 CHESTER L. TRENT, M.D.

-Dr. Trent received the honor of becoming a Distinguished Life Fellow of the American Psychiatric Association as well as awards for his substantial service to the New Jersey Psychiatric Association, including as its president.
+Dr. Trent received the honor of becoming a Distinguished Life Fellow of the American Psychiatric Association as well as awards for his substantial service to the New Jersey Psychiatric Association including becoming its president.
 He is a member of the American Academy of Psychiatry and Law, and a Diplomate in Psychiatry of the American Board of Psychiatry in Neurology (in the area of Psychiatry).

 Practice Area and Services

 Over his diverse and seasoned career practicing psychiatry, Dr. Trent has treated patients both in and out of the hospital.
 For the past several years, Dr. Trent has focused on forensic psychiatry.
-During consultation he may examine, prepare reports of his examinations and testify as required for Courts and/or attorneys representing individuals, employers, insurance companies, and other requestors as appropriate.
-Depending upon the nature of the case and its legal issues, he confers with the referring attorney or other authorized requestors regarding their legal concerns.
+During consultation he may examine, prepare reports of his examinations and testify as required for Courts and/or attorneys representing individuals, employers, insurance companies, and other requesters as appropriate.
+Depending upon the nature of a case and its legal issues, he confers with the referring attorney or other authorized requesters regarding their psychiatric-legal questions.

-• examinations for fitness for duty to work in various occupations—or employment evaluations because of possible psychiatric conditions
+•examinations for fitness for duty to work in various occupations where employment evaluations may be requested due to concerns about possible psychiatric conditions

-• cases presenting issues of mental competency such as ability to make a valid will (during life) and evaluation of testaments (wills in cases of disputes of a wills brought by disputing heirs aftera testator’s demise)
+•cases presenting with possible issues of mental competency such as ability to make a valid will (during life) and evaluation of wills in cases of disputes brought by heirs after a testator’s demise

 Training and Experience

 Dr. Trent earned a Bachelor of Arts degree from the University of Kansas in 1952 and a Doctor of Medicine degree from the University of Kansas in 1956.
 He completed a general rotating internship at the United States Government Hospital, Gorgas Hospital, in Ancon, Canal Zone, in 1957.
 He began formal psychiatric residency training at the Psychiatric Institute of the University of Maryland in Baltimore in 1957.
-After two year, he transferred to the combined University of California Hospital in San Francisco and the combined Langley Porter Neuropsychiatric Institute.
-In the Spring of 1961 responding to a call to serve the U.S. Army.
-He was assigned to Patterson Army Hospital at Fort Monmouth, New Jersey, as the psychiatrist at the Mental Hygiene Consultation Service examining and treating both the military and their families.
-Fulfilling his military service in 1963, he immediately opened his first psychiatric practice office in Asbury Park, New Jersey.
-In private practice, Dr. Trent he served as an outpatient psychiatrist as well as consulting and treating patients in community hospitals.
-He has been on the staffs of two general hospitals, the Jersey Shore Medical Center and Monmouth Medical Center.
-He served briefly as chairperson of the Mortality Committee of the Marlboro Psychiatric Hospital.
+After two years he transferred to the combined psychiatric program of the University of California Hospital in San Francisco and the Langley Porter Neuropsychiatric Institute.
+In the Spring of 1961 responding to a call to serve the U.S. Army, he was assigned to Patterson Army Hospital at Fort Monmouth, New Jersey, as the psychiatrist for the Mental Hygiene Consultation Service.
+There he examined and treated both the military and their families.
+Upon completion of his military service in 1963, he immediately opened his first psychiatric practice office in Asbury Park, New Jersey.
+In private practice, Dr. Trent has served as an outpatient psychiatrist as well as has he consulted and treated patients with psychiatric conditions in community hospitals.
+Dr. Trent has been on the staffs of two general hospitals, the Jersey Shore Medical Center and Monmouth Medical Center.
+He has served briefly as chairperson of the Mortality Committee of the Marlboro Psychiatric Hospital.